turbopape/milestones/README.md

 Copyright © 2016 Rafik Naccache and Contributors.
 Distributed under the terms of the MIT License.

-All used Libraries in this project (see project.clj) pertain to their respective authors and their respective licenses apply.
+All Libraries used in this project (see project.clj) are owned by their respective authors and their respective licenses apply.

-The Automagic Logo - Labeled "The Robot and The Bunny" is created by my friend Chakib Daoud.
+The Automagic Logo - Labeled "The Robot and The Bunny" was created by my friend Chakib Daoud.